- Wolverines are bigger than honey badgers with bigger snouts and shorter claws.

 Wolverine vs Honey Badger: Defenses

 Wolverines have thick, tough fur and a strong hide along with the ability to release a nasty-smelling musk to drive off predators.
 Honey badgers have both of those things but on another level.
-Honey badger’s musk has been described as “overwhelming”, and that can be a good distraction in a fight.
+Honey badger’s musk has been described as “overwhelming, ” which can be a good distraction in a fight.

 Their hide is incredibly thick and loose, capable of resisting stabs from porcupines, arrows, and human spears.
 In fact, short of crushing this animal to death, shooting it, or delivering a very strong blow to the back of its head, this creature is hard to kill.
 The honey badger even resists deadly snake venom!